ArthurLokhov/arthur-notes/vscode_setup.md

     ]
 },
 ```
-## Дополнительная настройка различных фишек(протестировано только из под Linux)
+## Additional configuration of various chips (tested only under Linux)
-1. Для установки прозрачности редактора надо установить следующие утилиты
+1. To set the transparency of the editor, you need to install the following utilities.
 ```
 sudo apt install -y wmctrl x11-utils bash
 ```
-А также установить расширение `GlassIt Linux` by nowsci
+And also install the extension `GlassIt Linux` by nowsci.